How To Get A New Mexico Non-Taxable Transaction Certificate [2023 Guide]

-When a business purchases inventory to resell, they can do so without paying gross receipts tax.
+When a business purchases inventory to resell, it can do so without paying gross receipts tax.
 In order to do so, the retailer will need to provide a New Mexico Non-Taxable Transaction Certificate (NTTC) (commonly referred to as a Resale Certificate or Sales Tax Exemption Certificate) to their vendor.

 Learn more about what an NTTC is, how to get one, and more.

 What is a Non-Taxable Transaction Certificate?

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the New Mexico Taxation & Revenue Department.

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

 Before a business starts to sell products or is providing taxable services, they must first register for a New Mexico CRS Identification Number (sometimes called a sales tax permit) from the New Mexico Taxation and Revenue Department.

 After receiving the number, an NTTC can be filled out and used with vendors to purchase tax-free.

 How to fill out the New Mexico NTTC

 Filling out the New Mexico Non-Taxable Transaction Certificate (Form ACD-31050) is pretty straightforward but is critical for the seller to gather all the information.

 If audited, the New Mexico Taxation and Revenue Department requires the seller to have a correctly filled out ACD-31050 Non-Taxable Transaction Certificate.
 Without it correctly filled out, the seller could end up owing gross receipts taxes that should have been collected from the buyer in addition to penalties and interest.